Why should schools celebrate the end of the year?

 Everyone likes to be recognized, and your school may already hand out end of year awards for students.
 But what can you do at the classroom level that is inclusive of everyone, yet takes a personalized approach?
 Can you riff off of the old-school superlatives idea and laude those traits and skills that are less typically praised?
 Best laugh … Most inquisitive … Most resourceful … Most creative chops … Try to think of accolades your classroom and school promote beyond the more typical academic and athletic accolades.

 Kick off the end of year celebration and make the voting process easy by digitizing it!
 Use Nearpod’s Open-Ended Questions, Collaborate Board, Polls, or a combination of these activities, to have students submit and vote for their picks for student awards.
-Teachers can hide voters’ names so that all is done anonymously.
+Teachers can hide voters’ names so that these end of the year activities are done anonymously.

 4. Create end of year certificates

-Piggybacking on the idea above, use Nearpod to create a template to personalize certificates for each student.
+Piggybacking on the idea above, if you’re looking for the last day of school activities, use Nearpod to create a template to personalize certificates for each student.
 Add copy, design elements, and even a class photo.
 Once printed, customize each with a handwritten note and signature.
 While it is “just” a piece of paper, I bet you all can remember holding onto a similar piece of recognition of your own as a child!

 Download these customizable Nearpod and Flocabulary certificates to celebrate the work everyone has been so resilient with the past school year!